Lamarssom/deal-biz/Backend/README.md

 # Deal-Biz Backend

-Hyperlocal promotion platform for small businesses in Nigeria.
-Merchants create real-time deals (Standard ₦100 / Micro ₦50), customers discover "Deals near you" via GPS + LGA coordinates.
+Hyperlocal Promotion Platform for Small Businesses in Nigeria

+Merchants create real-time deals that nearby customers instantly discover.
+“Deals near you right now” — powered by GPS + Nigerian LGA coordinates.

+Updated Revenue Model (Hybrid – as per latest PDF)
+- ₦25 flat creation fee to publish a promotion (“pay to go live”)
+- 3% success fee on every redemption (charged automatically)
+- Credit limit ₦5,000 — new promotions blocked when reached
+- Auto-invoice every 7 days OR when balance ≥ ₦2,000

 Tech Stack (matches your fx-trading-app and payment-webhook-reconciliation-service):
 - NestJS + TypeScript + TypeORM + PostgreSQL